Best Cloth Menstrual Pads

 Washable Cloth Pads = A Ton of Benefits

 Each cloth pad in our list promises affordability, ease of use, convenience and environmental friendliness.
-They are washable and reusable so no worries about adding waste to the landfill that can be harmful for the environment.
+They are washable so no worries about adding waste to the landfill that can be harmful for the environment.

 There’s also no need to buy pads every month.
 You just have to wash them and then keep them in your drawer until next month.

 These Top 5 Menstrual Cloth Pads in our list vary in sizes, features, designs and prices.
 However, they provide the same financial, ecological and health benefits.

 We arranged our products from the most affordable to the most expensive product.
 Read on and discover the cloth pads that meet all your menstrual needs, requirements and preferences.

 Keep reading for our reviews of the Top 5 Cloth Menstrual Pads!